samusyrjanen/sortext/docs/week_report_1.md

 - 3 h

 In thursday morning I began writing this document, reflecting what I had done in the passed days.
 At this point almost everything is ready to start the actual creation of the app.
 The first thing I will start by is creating a good environment for the codebase and plan the structure and order, by which I will start the development.

+### Friday 19.5.
+- 5 h

+I created a text preprocessing file, which I will be running before TF-IDF.
+The preprocessing modifies text in the following way: all letters are lower case, remove punctuation, numbers are turned into 'num'-strings, remove words with less than 3 or more than 20 characters, words are stemmed into their base form.